flutter/devtools/packages/devtools_app/benchmark/README.md

         dart run benchmark/scripts/compare_benchmarks.dart /Users/me/baseline_file.json /Users/me/test_file.json
         ```

-2. Compare a new benchmark run to a benchmark from file:
+2. Compare a new benchmark run with a benchmark from file:
     * pass the baseline benchmark file path to the `--baseline` flag when running the
       `run_benchmarks.dart` script:
         ```sh